Disney Conservation Fund: Inspiring Action - Annual Conservation Grants

 Applicant type: Nonprofit College / University

-Funding uses: Conference, Education / Outreach, Research, Applied Project / Program
+Funding uses: Conference, Education / Outreach, Research, Project / Program

-Location of project: Preferred: Melanesia, Micronesia, Polynesia, South-Eastern Asia, Western Europe, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Cayman Islands, Chile, China, Colombia, Costa Rica, Ecuador, France, Germany, Grenada, India, Indonesia, Italy, Jamaica, Japan, Mexico, Peru, Poland, Portugal, Saint Kitts And Nevis, Saint Lucia, Sint Maarten, South Africa, Spain, United Kingdom, Alaska, California, Connecticut, Florida, Georgia (US state), Hawaii, New York, North Carolina, Pennsylvania, Puerto Rico, South Carolina, Texas, Virgin Islands, Washington, Brevard County, Florida Other eligible locations: Anywhere in the world
+Location of project: Preferred: Melanesia, Micronesia, Polynesia, South-Eastern Asia, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Belize, Bolivia, Brazil, Cambodia, Cayman Islands, Chile, China, Colombia, Costa Rica, Ecuador, Egypt, El Salvador, France, French Guiana, Germany, Grenada, Guatemala, Guyana, Honduras, Hong Kong, India, Indonesia, Italy, Jamaica, Japan, Lao People's Democratic Republic, Mexico, Nicaragua, Panama, Paraguay, Peru, Poland, Portugal, Saint Kitts And Nevis, Saint Lucia, Sint Maarten, South Africa, Spain, Suriname, United Kingdom, Uruguay, Venezuela, Bolivarian Republic of, Vietnam, Virgin Islands, British, Alaska, California, Connecticut, Florida, Georgia (US state), Hawaii, New York, North Carolina, Pennsylvania, Puerto Rico, South Carolina, Texas, Virgin Islands, Washington, Brevard County, Florida Other eligible locations: Anywhere in the world

 About this funder: